quark-engine/quark-script/CWE-925/README.md

 In the first step, we use the `getReceivers` API to locate all `Receiver` components defined in the Android application.
 We then filter out all receivers that are not exported.

 In the second step, we need to verify whether each receiver that we found in the first step checks the **intentAction** in its **onReceive** method or not.
-To do this, we use `isCheckMethodsCalledInTarget` to check each receiver's implementation of **onReceive**.
+To do this, we use `checkMethodCalls` to check each receiver's implementation of **onReceive**.

 Finally, If the **intentAction** is not checked in the receiver's implementation of **onReceive**, this could lead to a CWE-925 vulnerability.